-10. It Helps to Keep to Some Rituals from Home
+10. It Helps to Keep Some Rituals from Home

-11. Be Ready for New Eating Experiences from Travelling Solo
+11. Be Ready for New Dining Experiences from Travelling Solo

 I feel you.
 Dining solo, even in a city where no one knows me, is not something I will be excited to do.
 Here’s a few tips you can try to make meal-times on your solo trips more comfortable: